Trajectory-User Linking via Hierarchical Spatio-Temporal Attention Networks: Introduction

 The development of mobile computing techniques enables the collection of massive mobility data from various sources, including location-based social networks, geo-tagged social media and GPS enabled mobile applications~\cite{zheng2015trajectory,wang2020deep}.
 Among various mobility modeling applications, a recently introduced \textit{Trajectory-User Linking} (TUL) task, which aims to link anonymous trajectories to users who generate them, is crucial and beneficial for a broad range of spatial-temporal mining applications, ranging from location-based recommendations~\cite{liu2019geo} to urban anomaly detection~\cite{zhang2019decomposition,2018deepcrime}.
 For example, vehicle-mounted terminals and ride-sharing services usually anonymize user identities in collecting mobility data due to the privacy issue.
 Effective linking trajectories with their corresponding users can not only enable accurate location-based recommendations, but also identify abnormal events from users' GPS traces.
 Therefore, the linking results between users and their anonymous trajectories are important for advancing the business intelligence and smart city applications~\cite{chen2021curriculum,feng2019dplink}.

 In this paper, we tackle the trajectory-user linking challenge via exploring the spatio-temporal movement patterns from the mobility data.
 Figure~\ref{fig:example} presents an intuitive example of linking anonymous trajectories with the corresponding users.
 Our goal in this work is to link anonymous mobility trajectories to the users who are most likely to produce them based on the historical trajectories.
 Due to the strong representation ability of deep learning techniques, existing studies attempt to solve the TUL problem based on various trajectory representation learning models~\cite{miao2020trajectory,zhou2018trajectory,gao2017identifying}.
 For example, TULVAE~\cite{zhou2018trajectory} incorporates VAE model into the TUL problem to learn hierarchical semantics of check-in trajectories with RNN to improve the prediction accuracy.
 DeepTUL~\cite{miao2020trajectory} proposes to integrate recurrent networks with attention mechanism to model higher-order and multi-periodic mobility patterns by learning from historical traces.
 AdattTUL~\cite{gao2020adversarial} and TGAN~\cite{zhou2021improving} utilize Generation Adversarial Network (GAN) to study the TUL problem with adversarial mobility modeling.
-Recently, SML-TUL~\cite{zhou2021self} uses contrastive learning to encode the predictive representations from the user mobility itself constrained by spatio-temporal factors.
+Besides, SML-TUL~\cite{zhou2021self} uses contrastive learning to encode the predictive representations from the user mobility itself constrained by spatio-temporal factors.
+Recently, there has been a surge in the development of graph-based models~\cite{zhou2021trajectory,byun2023aspect,deng2023s2tul} that aim to enhance the acquisition of trajectory representations for TUL problem by adeptly capturing intricate user visitation preferences, discerning patterns of transition between check-in points, and delving into other pertinent contextual factors.